 A while ago I built a visualisation to display the orientation of roads in a defined area and had requests to have a similar view for activities.
 Well, two years on (I know!) and here it is, with the added breakdown by the gradient of the roads/trails.
 Just head to the “Breakdown” tab on any Activity, Route or Segment Details page.
 Filtering the selection in the top profile (Activity & Routes) updates the visualisation appropriately.

-Viewing your heart rate and power zone distributions (i.e. how much time spent in each zone) along with Suffer Scores for individual activities is very straightforward, but only once we see that data represented over longer periods of time do we get a clearer view of how well our training has been going.
+Viewing your heart rate, pace zone and power zone distributions (i.e. how much time spent in each zone) along with Suffer Scores for individual activities is very straightforward, but only once we see that data represented over longer periods of time do we get a clearer view of how well our training has been going.
 On your VeloViewer Summary page each of these metrics can now be viewed with the distributions clearly displayed with the data grouped over whichever time period you need.

 Recording movement using GPS devices is always subject to error but when it comes to elevation data the difference in recorded values between two or more people on an identical ride can be rather dramatic.
 This difference can become even more extreme if the there is some rain in the air when some devices carry on unaffected whilst others hang up their barometers in disgust.
 Here I’ll present a small comparison of various recordings of elevation from Stage 16 of the 2015 Giro d’Italia which although not a typical ride for the most of us, was affected by fairly typical weather.